devWeslei/BeerSong/README.md

 ## About this Project

-Head First Java book exercise that i fix a problem.
+Head First Java book's exercise that i fix a problem.